Debmallya-03/ARC---Architecture-Review-Copilot/README.md

 It scans project structure, detects architecture signals, builds compact RAG evidence, sends the right context to a configurable AI provider, and renders a clean dashboard with insights, risks, recommendations, Mermaid diagrams, citations, repo chat, and Markdown export.

-> **Disclaimer:** This entire project will later be shifted to Python and a deeper RAG system.

 ---

 ## Quick View